antimprisacaru/ng-intl/README.md

-# Transgular
+# ng-i18n

 ## Revolutionize Your Angular Translations

 Tired of juggling translation keys and hunting down typos?
-Say hello to transgular – the game-changing Angular translation library that brings the power of intellisense to your i18n workflow.
+Say hello to ng-i18n – the game-changing Angular translation library that brings the power of intellisense to your i18n workflow.

 🚀 **First of Its Kind**: Harness the full potential of your IDE with unparalleled intellisense support for translations.